HXX97/GMT-KBQA/README.md

 The code for question answering is mainly in  `common`.

 The code for candidate relations retrieval is mainly in `relation_detection_and_linking`.

+## Reproducing the Results on CWQ
+(1) **Prepare dataset and pretrained checkpoints**

+Download the CWQ dataset and put them under `data/CWQ/origin`.
+The dataset files should be named as `ComplexWebQuestions_test[train,dev].json`.

+(2) **Parse SPARQL queries to S-expressions**

+As stated in the paper, we generate S-expressions which are not provided by the original dataset.
+Here we provide the scripts to parse SPARQL queries

+Run `python parse_sparql_cwq.py`, and it will augment the original dataset files with s-expressions.
+The augmented dataset files are saved as `data/CWQ/sexpr/CWQ.test[train,dev].json`.

+(3)

 ## Candidate relation retrieval
 all codes are under relation_detection_and_linking/ folder